Windows Media Player 12 tricks

 1) Go to the registry path: HKEY_CURRENT_USER\Software\Microsoft\MediaPlayer\Preferences

 .
 You may need to create the DWORD 32 bit value.

-Obtaining the toolbar that you remember from wmp 11 link.
+- Obtaining the toolbar that you remember from wmp 11 link.
 Unfortunately you need to turn it on and off manually each time.
 To turn it on (after the toolbar has been installed) first minimize the player and then right click on the toolbar and select "Window Media Player" in the list of toolbars to turn on.

-- start the player in the Now Playing pane change the target in the shortcut to:
+- Start the player in the Now Playing pane change the target in the shortcut to:

 "%ProgramFiles(x86)%\Windows Media Player\wmplayer.exe" /Task NowPlaying ref

 - What is Windows Media Player Network Sharing Service and how do I turn it off?
 It is a service that allows you to share and index music files across different user accounts or to other devices like a laptop or playstation or xbox.
 It may use a lot of resources.

-- How and where can I see how many files are in my library?
-Click on one of the audio files and then ctrl+a.
-The number as well as the duration will be displayed at the bottom right of your player for about 5 seconds.
+- Method 1: In Library click on Music category on the left --> click on one of the audio files --> ctrl+a.
+The number of songs and total duration will be displayed at the bottom right of your player for about 4 seconds.

-- Can I downgrade to wmp11 on Windows 7?
+- Can I downgrade to Windows Media Player 11 on Windows 7?
 I have not tried it, but you can try visiting this link.
 Alt

 - How to start the player maximized.
 Right click on the shortcut and select Properties --> Shortcut --> Run --> in the dropdown menu select Maximized.